jackfoxy/urQL/docs/ref-ch03-create.md

 # CREATE DATABASE

-Creates a new user-space database available to any agent running on the ship.
-There is no sand-boxing.
+This command creates a new user-space database accessible to any agent running on the ship.
+There is no sandboxing implemented.

-TO DO: consider adding an owner-desk property and GRANT desk permissions.
+_NOTE_: Additional features like owner-desk property and GRANT desk permissions are under consideration.
 ```
+<create-database> ::=
   CREATE DATABASE <database>
 ```

 ## Example
 ```
-<create-database> ::=
   CREATE DATABASE my-database
 ```